 NOCTURNE: TWO FILMS BY MAURITS WOUTERS

-SCREENING - BLACK BOX
+BLACK BOX - SCREENING

 After studying at the RITS School of Arts and at the University of Antwerp, the filmmaker and visual artist Maurits Wouters (1986) focuses on experimental cinema, home video & nostalgia.
 In this program, his last film The road back (2016) is combined with the recent The movement of Phill Niblock (2015).